Convert My Blood Sugar

 Weight Management

 Excess weight, particularly around the abdomen, is closely linked to insulin resistance and Type 2 diabetes.
 Even modest weight loss of 5 to 10% of body weight can produce significant improvements in blood sugar control and, in some cases of early Type 2 diabetes, can lead to remission.
-The DiRECT trial in the UK demonstrated that intensive dietary weight loss of 15kg or more led to remission in around half of participants at two years.
+The DiRECT trial demonstrated that intensive dietary weight loss of 33 pounds (15kg) or more led to remission in around half of participants at two years.

 Sleep and Stress